 KU Transportation Center Team

 Lisa is the Associate Director of Special Projects for the University of Kansas Transportation Center.
 Her areas of specialty include transportation safety, transportation planning, community planning, communications, and partnership development.

 Anne is Outreach Coordinator and lead trainer for the Kansas RTAP Program.
 She develops the annual Kansas RTAP training calendar, teaches RTAP classes statewide, trains other transit trainers in the state, and coordinates with partners of Kansas RTAP in ongoing service and new initiatives.

 Hemin is the Road Safety Resources Coordinator.
 He works directly with county and city public works agencies in Kansas as part of Kansas LTAP.
 He assists KUTC staff and researchers in the University of Kansas Civil, Environmental, and Architectural Engineering Department in collecting and analyzing relevant traffic data.
-Hemin also helps develop a series of road safety briefs for KUTC and Kansas LTAP, and has his PH.D. and UPIC.
+Hemin also helps develop a series of road safety briefs for KUTC and Kansas LTAP, and he has PH.D. and RPIC.

 Clark is Kansas LTAP's first Local Field Liaison.
 He is a licensed engineer and land surveyor.
 Clark has served as a military engineer at Fort Riley and Saudi Arabia, as well as City Engineer for Great Bend and County Engineer for Barton County.
 As Local Field Liaison, Clark works with county and city public works agencies in Kansas on issues such as: practical road safety assessments, identifying low cost safety improvements, providing guidance in applying for funding for safety improvements, assistance in the implementation of local road safety plans, and more.